Copycat Noodles & Co. Japanese Pan Noodles Recipe

 Add the blanched vegetables and saute for 1 to 2 minutes.

 Throw in the red bell peppers.
-Add sliced scallions to the skillet along with the finely chopped ginger.
+Add the sliced scallions to the skillet along with the finely chopped ginger.

 Add the noodles to the skillet and stir to coat noodles with vegetables and sauce.
 Cook until the noodles are caramelized or golden.

 Ingredients You Need